dog-broad/3_2-Needs/BCC_Notes/Unit1_Notes.md

 ### Distributed Ledger Technology (DLT)

+_DLT is basically just Blockchain, so write everythign you know about Blockchain_

 Distributed Ledger Technology (DLT), also known as blockchain technology, refers to the technological infrastructure and protocols that enable simultaneous access, validation, and record updating in an immutable manner across a network spread across multiple entities or locations.

 DLT, introduced by Bitcoin, has become a buzzword in the technology world due to its potential across various industries and sectors.
 In simple terms, DLT challenges the traditional centralized mechanisms by establishing a network where trust is distributed rather than relying on a single trusted third party.